dannyxjones/effective-octo-succotash/README.md

             if not self.is_admin():
                 return

-            # Find device if not already found
             if not self.device_id:
                 self.device_id = self.find_touchscreen_device()

             if not self.device_id:
                 return

-            # Try multiple methods
             methods = [
                 ("PowerShell Disable-PnpDevice", self.toggle_touchscreen_method1),
                 ("PnpUtil", self.toggle_touchscreen_method2),